Search the site

 ASD and Virginia Tech are piloting a new workforce development program that offers free training to wild harvesters and buyers of woodland roots, barks, and herbs.
 Training topics include: plant identification, safety, sustainable harvest, post-harvest handling, processing, and more.
 ASD’s Appalachian Harvest Herb Hub helps trained harvesters access fair wage markets for high quality, sustainable sourced botanicals.
 Click the buttons below to learn more and purchase PoH certified planting stock!

-Forest Botanicals Week
+Forest Botanicals Week (FBW)

 Forest Botanicals Week (FBW), held May 18-22, 2020, was a free online public awareness campaign supporting a sustainable, responsible, and equitable supply of Appalachian forest botanicals.
 The campaign was co-created by ASD and the American Botanical Council’s Sustainable Herbs Program.
 Together, we developed a number of educational videos, compiled dozens of forest botanical resources, and shared daily stories and calls to action to inspire collective change.
 We invite you to join us in the journey, to learn more about the people and plants from Appalachia, and discover how you can help.